autobrr/autobrr.com/docs/configuration/indexers.md

    - `auth_key`
    - `apikey`

-   You'll see which ones are needed when setting up an indexer.
-Check your indexers wiki/forum etc. to find where they are located.
+   Not all of these are required when setting up a new indexer. `Passkeys` and `torrent_pass` are typically found in the download url of a torrent, while `apikey`, `auth_key` and `rsskey`s are on your indexer's profile page.
+Check your indexers wiki/forum etc. if you're having trouble finding something specific, the question has been likely asked before and the staff probably already have their own guide on how to set up.

+   For example, torrentleech provides their users with [this](http://wiki.torrentleech.org/doku.php/autobrr) page.

    - If NickServ Password is marked `*` as required, then you need to have a registered account on that IRC network.
 See [registering with NickServ](/configuration/irc#registering-with-nickserv).
    - If NickServ Account is marked `*` as required, that's only used as nick, but supports NickServ auth.
    - The invite command field in `Settings > IRC > Edit network` are pre filled, but you need to add your IRC key.
 The rest should be left as is.

-2. After the indexer is set up, head to `Settings > IRC` and click the 3 dots for the newly created network, hit `Edit`, and then enable the network.
+1. After the indexer is set up, head to `Settings > IRC` and click the 3 dots for the newly created network, hit `Edit`, and then enable the network.
 This is a good time to look over everything.
 The invite command etc.

 :::caution Important
 Please check the [IRC](/configuration/irc) section for more details regarding NickServ, IRC keys, and grouping of nicks.